saudino480/mtgBinderHelper/to_do.md

 [X] Connect echoMTG to price data and set number
 [ ] Migrate all functions to .py files
+[ ] Docker File to set the framework / env
 [ ] Start to build out SQL dbs to store data in a better way [ ] Begin to figure out how to display the information desired
     - These would be...